RavisSavoy47/RogueSpaceMan/README.md

 # RogueSpaceMan

+## Description
+Its a 3D shooter and you have a companion that follows the player around helping the player.
+You shoot the enemies and kill all them to win.

 ## How to play
 - Use WASD to move your player
 - Use the arrows to shoot bullets int any direction